 The trivet essentially keeps the pot above the waterline allowing for even cooking and steaming.
 This method is great for mastering dishes like lasagna, bread loaves, flour cakes, and meatloaf recipes in the Instant Pot.

-4. Steaming Veggies
+4. Steaming Veggies on Trivet

 Delicate veggies don’t take long in the Instant Pot.
 If you’ve experimented, you likely know that things like asparagus, broccoli, and cauliflower only take around a minute to make.
 Perfectly steamed veggies are still a little crisp.
 Cooking them in the Instant Pot can be a gamble.